sakshi15108/lnast-doc/source/includes/_ntype.md

   cstmts1 -> condition1 -> stmts1 -> cstmts2 -> condition2 -> stmts2 ...-> stmtsN,

-If there is a final "else" chunk, it won't comes with a corresponding conditionial statements sub-tree and conditional node, see the figure for the detail.
+If there is a final "else" chunk, it won't come with a corresponding conditionial statements sub-tree and conditional node, see the figure for the detail.